ImAPersonCalledBoris/My-own-software-Launcher-made-in-python-/README.md

 Software created by Mario, if you want to leave a review or suggest an improvement you can write him on discord @ info -Chan#8725

+## there is also a version with a graphical interface (I'm coding it these days)

 ## How to run it: